matheger/matheger.github.io/_projects/1_Bike Sharing.md

-[^1]: While the company in the capstone project for the Google Data Analytics course is made out to be fictional, it has a real-life equivalent: [Divvy](https://www.divvybikes.com), from which we will also take the openly available data sets for analysis.
+[^1]: While the company in the capstone project for the Google Data Analytics course is made out to be fictional, it has a real-life equivalent: [Divvy](https://www.divvybikes.com), from which we also take the openly available data sets for analysis.